How do I filter by a list of keywords?

 By default, Tisane outputs only the abuse, sentiment, and entities_summary sections in its response.
 There is, however, more detail that can be provided, such as the words making up every sentence, or the parse tree (syntactic structure) of the sentence.

-To output the words, add "words":true to the settings parameter.
+To output the words, add "words":true

 All words are tokenized (divided into chunks); the tokenization algorithm in use depends on the language.
 It is transparent to the user, whether the language uses spaces or not, has compounds like German or Dutch, or has words that have spaces in between (e.g. kung fu or EE.
 UU. in Spanish).
-The result is a structured array named words and located inside the sentence_list structure in the response.
-Every word element contains:
+The result is a structured array named words

-• the actual string (text)
+- the actual string (

-• the offset where it starts
+where it starts - a

-• some internal Tisane IDs (discussed later)
+flag for stop words - some internal Tisane IDs (discussed later)

-• associated features like grammar or style
+- associated features like grammar or style

 Route 1: simple (not recommended)